datalogistics/ibp-docker/README.md

 For EODN registration purposes, the following information should be set in environment variables passed to the container:

 `PUBLIC_HOST` - The publically reachable hostname or IP of the host system or assigned container.

-`INSTITUTION' - The institution or organization hosting this depot.
+`INSTITUTION` - The institution or organization hosting this depot.

 `COUNTRY`     - The hosting country.

 `STATE`       - The hosting state.

 `CITY`        - The hosting city.

 `ZIPCODE`     - The hosting postal code.

 `LATITUDE`    - Geographic latitude of the depot.

 `LONGITUDE`   - Geographic longitude of the depot.

 Example: